The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Valeria Sansone practices in Milan, Italy.
+Valeria Sansone practices practicing medicine in Milan, Italy.
 Ms. Sansone is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Paramyotonia Congenita, Myotonic Dystrophy, Myotonic Dystrophy Type 2, Osteotomy, and Gastrostomy.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, Gastrostomy, and Osteotomy.

 Distinguished in Familial Periodic Paralysis